kjokkjok/HW5_python/README.md

 # HW5_python

-## This rep contains additional class for graph compressing
+## This rep contains additional method for graph compressing